Shopping caddy

 A shopping caddy or shopping trolley is a large bag on wheels, used for carrying a large amount of shopping home on foot.
 The bag is typically made from a waterproof fabric, and wicker basket designs are also sold.
 The trolleys commonly have two parallel wheels on a hand truck style frame (with a handle and stand), but some designs have four or six wheels.
-Designs have recently been sold by fashion retailers Zara and Chanel.

 In some countries the trolleys are traditionally regarded as being used by pensioner-age women, with granny cart being an American slang term for the four-wheeled wire-framed trolleys, which are sometimes used without a bag.
 In the UK they are known as a granny trolley and are available in foldable versions.

 In 2023, the Farino Carrier with rollerblade wheels was pitched as a unique new product on Dragons' Den.